Radirators can be very trickey to get working.

 Light the heater, The heater needs to be running at 400C to heat water around 85-100 degrees C.

 If your using a pump turn it on to circulate the water, or you will hear a few bangs as the hot water trys to move the stubbon cold water, if your using thermosyphon system.
-This is the noise of the water being pushed up the pipes, it will stop once the water stars moving.
+This is the noise of the water being pushed up the pipes, it will stop once the water warms up and starts moving.

 If the bangs carry on, then there will be an airlock in the radiator so bleed the radiator more until only water exits.